stalfilip/text-highlighter/README.md

 # Text-highlighter

 ## Description
+Text-highlighter app!
+Takes your text and highlights the important parts :)

-This project consists of a backend developed with Flask and a frontend developed with JavaScript.
+Consists of a backend developed with Flask and a frontend developed with JavaScript.
 The project is containerized using Docker, which simplifies the setup and running of the project.

 ## Setup

 To set up and run the project, follow these steps: